Admiral Markets vs Exness Comparison

 How do Admiral Markets and Exness differ in terms of minimum deposit?
 What about average spreads and funding options?

 Admiral Markets requires a minimum deposit of $100, while Exness requires a minimum deposit of $1.
-From our testing we found Admiral Markets offers spreads of 0.8 (July 2021), while Exness offers spreads of 0.9 (as of May 19).
-Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Exness supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Exness supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Admiral Markets or Exness?
+Which broker offers more tradeable asset classes, Admiral Markets or Exness?